kakoni/palveluvayla/README.md

 ## Rajapinnoista
 - Palveluväylään liittyneet palvelut keskustelevat keskenään käyttäen SOAP-protokollan mukaisia viestejä. http://x-road.ee/docs/eng/x-road_service_protocol.pdf
+- Local applications see the security server as a provider of all web services offered by other organizations.
+Remote service requests by local application will be proxied by security server.
+- Two types of services available in x-road: data services and metaservices.
+- Data services are services specific to a particular database and usually created individually for that database.
+To give access to these services is the main goal of X-Road.
+The input and output of data services of a database are specified in the database's documentation.
+Data services belong to the namespace of their corresponding database:

+- Metaservices are auxiliary services for obtaining information necessary to perform data services.
+The input, output and semantics of metaservices are standardized and will be described in this document.
+They are similar in all servers providing metaservices.
+Metaservices belong to X-Road namespace http://x-road.ee/xsd/x-road.xsd

 ## Debian paketit
 - http://ee.x-rd.net/packages (Turvapalvelin, central palvelin ei saatavissa)